Data Collection

 Watch this video to learn more about Covidence and how to get started by setting up your free Covidence account.

-Watch this video to learn how to use suitable file formats and import references from a reference manager (EndNote) to Covidence to commence the screening stage.
+Watch this video to learn how to get started with setting up a review and import references to Covidence to commence the screening stage.

 Title/Abstract Screening